"The Diagram is like Guardrails": Structuring GenAI-assisted Hypotheses Exploration with an Interactive Shared Representation: Related Work

 \subsection{Shared Representation for Data Analysis and Coding}

 A shared representation between humans and AI constitutes an interface that both can manipulate concurrently in a task-appropriate manner.
 As AI capabilities progressively advance, systems become increasingly capable of accurately discerning and even anticipating user intentions within the shared representation \cite{heerAgencyAutomationDesigning2019}.
 An example is data wrangling: when a user selects a word in the initial row, the system responds by proposing automatic transformations, such as extracting or truncating text from table cells \cite{kandelWranglerInteractiveVisual2011,guoProactiveWranglingMixedinitiative2011}.
 In those work, the table serves as a shared representation, allowing the AI to suggest actions and humans to evaluate and refine them.
 This approach enhances interaction efficiency and accuracy.
 Alternative methods like textual exchanges or command sequences would make evaluation and iteration more difficult, often obscuring task structure or action outcomes.
 In AI-assisted code generation, the AI first sketches a code outline based on the user's prompt before generating the complete code \cite{zhu-tianSketchThenGenerate2024}.
 Similarly, in frontend code generation, users can sketch the website layout, prompting the AI to generate a corresponding product requirement document, which subsequently informs the code generation process \cite{zhangFrontendDiffusionExploring2024}.
 For data analysis, shared representations have evolved from traditional notebooks and dashboards to more sophisticated forms such as canvases \cite{dingIntentbasedUserInterfaces2024}, as well as language and block-based interfaces \cite{caoDataParticlesBlockbasedLanguageoriented2023}.
 An important consideration for shared representations in data analysis is the provision of an overview that contextualizes each instance, facilitating sense-making \cite{chanFormulatingFixatingEffects2024}.
 Node-link diagrams, which have been increasingly adopted as a shared representation for Generative AI \cite{jiangGraphologueExploringLarge2023,huangCausalMapperChallengingDesigners2023}, show promise as an overview mechanism, elucidating relationships between instances \cite{chanFormulatingFixatingEffects2024}.
-In the context of data analysis, node-link diagrams as shared representations align with the multi-thread representation paradigm of multiverse analysis \cite{dragicevicIncreasingTransparencyResearch2019a}.
 Currently, node-link diagrams serve as shared representations for data analytics workflows in systems such as WaitGPT \cite{xieWaitGPTMonitoringSteering2024} and commercialized products such as Altair RapidMiner\footnote{https://altair.com/altair-rapidminer} and KNIME\footnote{https://www.knime.com/}.
-Those applications enable visual coordination of specific subtasks of executing a data analysis workflow, such as moving through data cleaning and executing specific sequences of models.
-In contrast to the above works, but in line with Jun et al. \cite{junRTisaneExternalizingConceptual2024}, we are interested in supporting reasoning and exploration of hypotheses, rather than executing data analysis tasks that test these hypotheses.
+Those applications enable visual coordination of specific subtasks of executing a data analysis workflow, such as moving through data cleaning and executing specific sequences of models. \re{We build on these prior explorations to investigate the potential of a node-link diagram pattern as a shared representation for supporting GenAI-assisted hypothesis exploration.
+We hypothesize that the structure of node-link diagrams could facilitate their use as shared representations given their alignment with the multi-thread representation paradigm of multiverse analysis \cite{dragicevicIncreasingTransparencyResearch2019a}.}